UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_4.md

 - **1 PDF of the poster** made on one page in powerpoint at the dimensions of your laptop screen.
 If you used sources (published papers), include references in small print.

 - **Your code**, including in the comments the online source of the data that you used, if applicable.

+- **Peer review forms**, which will be handed out during the presentation day.